rossman-x/kuroco-social-network/README.md

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/7445f525555aeb4d852380fa5a7088c2.png)](https://diverta.gyazo.com/7445f525555aeb4d852380fa5a7088c2)
 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/af3a001cc0925c4377be42704fa79dcc.png)](https://diverta.gyazo.com/af3a001cc0925c4377be42704fa79dcc)

+Make sure you update the Host endpoint in `app/R.ts` file.

+## Postman collection

 In order to test your new api, please use this [postman collection](https://www.getpostman.com/collections/7cd8473b5c2f4790c0d5) and modify the website subdomain so it links to your kuroco api.

+You can also use Swagger UI available in your kuroco management panel.

 ## Hosting configuration